-- 9.00am start to approx 12.00pm/12.15pm finish.
-Toss to be done by 8.45 - In many instances there will be games scheduled on pitches for the afternoon so PACE OF PLAY is important and the below guidelines should be adhered to. - Coaches to ensure an equivalent of 20 overs per hour are maintained and that the change of innings are completed as quickly as possible.
-Duration should therefore be 3 hrs. - 5 overs bowled at the same end.
-No bowler bowls successive overs. - Pitch length: 18m - 9-a-side try and avoid carrying extra players - 30 overs per innings one innings per side 6 ball maximum per over. - Max 5 overs per bowler.
-No bowler may bowl a 4th over until ALL others have bowled 3. - 6 ball Grace Period for all batters THREE Bonus runs for the bowling side for dismissals inside the first 6 balls for each batter. - NEW IN 2019 Batters dismissed during their "Grace Period" may not return as a retired batter if they reach their retirement limit. - Compulsory retirement at the end of the over having faced 30 deliveries, INCLUDING wides and no balls.
-Once all players have batted, those batters who have been retired (not including those dismissed during their grace period) can return in the order they retired.
-Coaches are NOT allowed to retire batters earlier than these delivery limits unless they are playing with more than 9 players and spreading the innings equally.
-Last man standing applies. - Wides and no-balls score 1 run plus any extra runs scored and ARE NOT REBOWLED, except in the final over of each innings, when 6 legitimate balls must be bowled. - The ball after a NO BALL becomes a 'free hit' so the only dismissal mode is run out. - If the last ball (up to 6) of an over is a wide or no ball then 2 runs are awarded as no free hit for the no ball can occur.
-This can be manually done by scorer by added an additional run after a wide or no-ball is recorded - 142g leather ball from Kookaburra range. - 40m boundary, where possible - No fielders should be within 10m forward of the wicket of the batsmen on strike. - Back foot LBW applies
+- Year 7's & Year 8's & some elite year 6 in the Year 7 grade on a 18m pitch. - 12.30pm start (note the pitch may be in use with another junior game until then) - Teams should be available for toss by 12.15 or forfeit the choice to bat or bowl - 9-a-side try and avoid carrying extra players - 30 overs per innings one innings per side Over's bowled in 5 over blocks from alternate ends. - Maximum 30-minute break can be taken between innings this may be shortened by mutual agreement. - Max 5 overs - Max 3 overs per spell - 6 ball Grace Period for all batters THREE Bonus runs for the bowling side for dismissals inside the first 6 balls for each batter. - NEW IN 2019 Batters dismissed during their "Grace Period" may not return as a retired batter if they reach their retirement limit. - Compulsory retirement at the end of the over having faced 30 deliveries, INCLUDING wides and no balls.
+Once all players have batted, those batters who have been retired can return in the order they retired.
+Coaches are NOT allowed to retire batters earlier than these delivery limits unless they are playing with more than 9 players and spreading the innings equally. - Last man standing applies. - Wides and no-balls score 1 run plus any extra runs scored and are re-bowled up to a maximum of 8 balls per over, except in the final over of each innings, when 6 legitimate balls must be bowled. - The ball after a NO BALL becomes a 'free hit' so the only dismissal mode is run out.
+If the last ball (up to 8) of an over is a wide or no-ball then 2 runs are awarded as no free hit for the no ball can occur. - 142g leather ball from approved manufacturers - 40m boundary, where possible - YEAR 7 BACKFOOT LBW applies - YEAR 8 FULL LBW applies